Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 `Got no valuable response from https://...`

 Check the `--url`, `--device-id`, `--username` and `--password` parameters.
 Verify that the API user has query permissions and that the storage system REST API is reachable.

+### HyperMetro LUN not mapped to any host

+The check reports `no (HyperMetro) [WARNING]` in the Mapped column.

+1. Find the LUN in DeviceManager.
+It is one side of a HyperMetro pair, and the appliance shows the alarm "The Local Array Has HyperMetro LUNs That Are Not Mapped To The Host" for it.
+2. Map it to the same hosts on this array as on the remote one.
+A LUN can be in a LUN group and still be unmapped, when that LUN group is not part of a mapping view.
+Until it is mapped, those hosts depend on the remote array alone.
+3. If the LUN is deliberately left unmapped on this array, exclude it with `--ignore`, or set `--unmapped-hypermetro-severity=ok` for the whole array.

 ### `This operation fails to be performed because of the unauthorized REST.`